 Low Calorie Diet (LCD)

 Our LCD group program uses two or three New Directions nutritional products combined with a structured meal plan, typically 1,000 to 1,200 calories per day.
 You will meet with a dietitian to design your individual plan.
 You can expect to lose two to three pounds per week on this program.

 Regardless of which plan you choose, your progress will be reviewed every 12 weeks with the physician.
 This helps to ensure that you are achieving successful weight loss.
 Changes in your diet and exercise plan can be made as needed, to find the formula that works for you.

 Ready for the Next Step?

-If you’re considering a medically supervised weight management program to help you control your weight and improve your health, attend our free informational seminar, in-person or online, to learn more about what we offer.
+If you’re considering a medically supervised weight management program to help you control your weight and improve your health, attend our free informational seminar, in-person, to learn more about what we offer.